abbreviatedman/react-monorepo/01-intro-to-react/1d-conditional-rendering/exercise/directions.md

 ## Creating the App Component

-7. Open **/src/App.js**.
-This file is an example component that `create-react-app` starts with.
+7. Open **/src/App.jsx**.
+This file is an example component that a React app starts with.
 You can delete everything in this file.
 Then, at the top of the file, you can import React and create a functional component called `App`.
 Finally, export it at the bottom.
 8. Write `<div className="App">Weather Conditions</div>` inside the `return` that is inside the `App` component.
-9. Let's visit the **/src/index.js** file and look at how we are passing our component to ReactDOM to be rendered.
-The line at the top of the file is importing the code from `App.js` so `index.js` has access to the `App` component.
+9. Let's visit the **/src/main.jsx** file and look at how we are passing our component to ReactDOM to be rendered.
+The line at the top of the file is importing the code from `App.jsx` so `main.jsx` has access to the `App` component.
 10. The render method of ReactDOM is being passed our `<App />` component.
 The `<React.StrictMode>` gives us better error reporting by activating additional checks and warnings.
 11. Save your files and visit the browser.
 You should see "Weather Conditions" displayed.
-12. In VS Code, go back to the file **/src/App.js**.
+12. In VS Code, go back to the file **/src/App.jsx**.

 ## Applying CSS Classes